starstruckgall/blog/clqppm3ye000008l59oxt51xv.md

 Some of the most common command line errors:

+### command not found

-<details data-node-type="hn-details-summary"><summary>command not found</summary><div data-type="detailsContent">To fix this error the first thing you should do is check for any typos or spelling mistakes that may have occurred while typing the command.
-A second reason for that is that your system path variable may not be properly configured.</div></details><details data-node-type="hn-details-summary"><summary>Permission Denied</summary><div data-type="detailsContent">This one is relatively simple.
+To fix this error the first thing you should do is check for any typos or spelling mistakes that may have occurred while typing the command.
+A second reason for that is that your system path variable may not be properly configured.

+### Permission Denied

+This one is relatively simple.
 Just run your command prompt as an administrator by double-clicking on the command line app and clicking the 'run as administration' option.
+Once you have the system password of your PC you control it all!

+### Connection Issues

-Once you have the system password of your PC you control it all!</div></details><details data-node-type="hn-details-summary"><summary>Connection Issues</summary><div data-type="detailsContent">If you are unable to connect to a server or network resource.
-You should verify network connectivity, check the status of the server you trying to connect, and ensure the proper URL or IP address.</div></details>
+If you are unable to connect to a server or network resource.
+You should verify network connectivity, check the status of the server you trying to connect, and ensure the proper URL or IP address.

 And those are just the beginning...